flutter/website/src/docs/get-started/codelab.md

       "UpperCamelCase".
     {{site.alert.end}}

- 5. If the app is running, use the hot reload button
+ 5. If the app is running, [hot reload](/docs/get-started/test-drive) to update the running app.
-    <i class="material-icons align-bottom">offline_bolt</i>
-    to update the running app.
 Each time you click hot reload, or save the project, you should see a different word pair, chosen at random, in the running app.